Cranium, Inc.

-Cranium, Inc. was a board game company in Seattle that sold various games and toys including Cranium and Whoonu.
+Cranium, Inc. was an American board game company in Seattle that sold various games and toys including Cranium and Whoonu.
 Cranium was co-founded in 1998 by the former Microsoft executives Richard Tait and Whit Alexander, who oversaw growth and operations until 2008, when it was acquired by Hasbro for $77.5 million.

 Origin

 Richard Tait was inspired to develop a board game that everyone could win while on vacation in The Hamptons, where he easily won Pictionary and his friends easily won Scrabble.
 He partnered with Whit Alexander, who he worked with at Microsoft before they both left in 1997 to pursue their own projects.
 They invested $100,000 of savings into developing the game.
 Giorgio Davanzo created the packaging and brand identity for the game, and Gary Baseman, co-creator of the animated series Teacher's Pet, did the art.

 During development, Tait and Alexander studied Herrmann brain dominance instrument thinking styles assessment and the theory of multiple intelligences by psychologist Howard Gardner.
 They incorporated aspects of other games, requiring players to spell, draw, mold clay, and answer trivia questions.
 More than 20 focus groups were used, and some testers reportedly tried to take it home.
 The name was supposedly inspired by a scene from the 1993 comedy So I Married an Ax Murderer in which Mike Myers says, "Look at the cranium on that boy!"

 After ordering thousands of copies of Cranium in 1998, the co-founders realized they had missed North American International Toy Fair where all major retailers buy board games for the Christmas season, and pursued an alternative distribution strategy.